RadicallyUprooted/super-resolution-gan/README.md

 Checkpoints for both the generator and discriminator will be saved during training.

+### Additional notes on training

+In my case, the generator was trained for 35 epochs using L1 loss, and the resulting checkpoint (`./checkpoints/srresnet_35_epochs.pth`) was used to initialize SRGAN.
+SRGAN was then trained for 15 epochs, with a slight adjustment to the learning rate after epoch 10.

+The training data consisted of 60,000 images from the [Danbooru2021](https://gwern.net/danbooru2021) dataset.

 ## Inference

 To use a trained generator (either from SRResNet pre-training or SRGAN training), use the `inference.py` script.